IdanErgaz/bootcamp-app/README.md

 [Run the app](http://34.91.71.14:8080)

 In this project Iv'e performed the following steps:
-1. Made afor from the repository
+1. Made a forK from the repository

 2. Use Server 1 for APP : Clone the new repository